lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

     An alternative solution was proposed by Joni Suopanki from the University of Oulu in Finland.
-His proposed solution consists of making the LJ potential softer by using small values for :math:`\sigma_{11}`, as least during the very first steps of the simulation:
+His solution consists of making the LJ potential softer by using small values for :math:`\sigma_{11}`, as least during the very first steps of the simulation: